martinpihrt/OSPy-plugins/plugins/ip_cam/README.md

   Timeout for camera HTTP requests.

 * Maximum image size:
   Maximum JPEG image size downloaded from one camera.
+Generated GIF animations are resized to stay under this limit when possible.

 * GIF frame delay:
   Duration of one frame in the generated GIF animation.